-I seriously LOVE THE FALL.
-I love the weather, the colors & decorating for fall.
-One thing I try to do every year is make a new Corn Husk Wreath.
 Something about the warm, earthy tones of the husks just screams fall decorating to me.
 This time I decided to play with the colors just a little & soak some in some navy blue fabric dye.
-Colored them quite nicely & did exactly what I was hoping.
-I love the faded blue with the wheat like tones.
+It tinted them quite nicely & did exactly what I was hoping.
+I love the faded blue with the wheat-like tones.

-Now for the moment I’m showing this to you on the front door.
-I think with it’s size I will actually be hanging it above the mantle.
 But I wasn’t quite ready to completely decorate the mantle for fall.
 I’m still working on several things before that can happen.
 Soooooo- I hung it on the front door for photo purposes.
 I have some playing yet to do- so we will see where this ends up for the season.

 This post contains some affiliate links.
 Click here to read my full disclosure policy.